midjourney/docs/content_and_moderation_policy.md

 ### Other Offensive Content

-Other things may be deemed offensive or abusive because they are racist, homophobic, or in some way derogatory to a community.
+Other things may be deemed offensive or abusive because they can be viewed as racist, homophobic, or in some way derogatory to a community.
 We're working on defining this further.

+### Automatically Banned Keywords

+Some words or phrases are blocked automatically based on their recurrence in disturbing content creation.
+You won't be able to make images using them.

+We're working on a better moderating system.
+For now banning words has proven an effective way to prevent abuses.
+This list is under constant review.
+Some words sound safe but are bringing the model in unexpectedly corners in a consistent way.
+Trying to get around banned words for generating non-PG-13 images is a breach of our guidelines, but it is fine when the intent is compliant with the guidelines; your content may be deleted from view and you may receive a warning about self-policing, however.

 ### What are Public Images?